 Chateau Brane Cantenac Winemaking

-To produce the wine of Chateau Brane Cantenac, the wine is vinified in a combination of temperature controlled, traditional, 22 oak vats, 18 concrete tanks and 20 stainless steel vats that vary in size from 40 hectoliters all the way up to 200 hectoliters, which allows for parcel by parcel vinification.
+To produce the wine of Chateau Brane Cantenac, the wine is vinified in a combination of temperature-controlled, traditional, 22 oak vats, 18 concrete tanks, and 20 stainless steel vats that vary in size from 40 hectoliters all the way up to 200 hectoliters, which allows for a parcel by parcel vinification.

 40% of the fermentation takes place in the oak vats.
-The oldest vines are vinified in vats that are selected to allow for separate parcel by parcel vinification.
+The remainder is done in stainless steel and concrete.
+The oldest vines are vinified in the oak vats that are selected to allow for separate parcel by parcel vinification.

 There is a second wine, Le Baron de Brane.
 The use of a second wine at Brane Cantenac is not new.
 In fact, previously, the second wine went under the name of Chateau Notton, which took its name from one of the main parcels where the grapes were planted.
-There is a third wine, Margaux de Brane, which is usually Merlot dominated.
+There is a third wine, Margaux de Brane, which is usually Merlot dominated and is made from the estates’ youngest vines.

 When to Drink Chateau Brane Cantenac, Anticipated Maturity, Decanting Time